Rubberverse/qor-caddy/README.md

 ## Image versioning

-Images use following versioning: vX.YY.ZD
+Images use following versioning: vX.YZ.HH

 - X includes version type, 0 is considered "beta" or "semi-stable"
 - YY includes major changes
 - ZZ includes minor changes
-- DD includes patches
+- HH includes patches

 They will always be one higher than the previous ex. if a patch releases and prev version was v0.16.0, the next one will be v0.16.1.